DeusExspiravit/kaggle-llm-science-exam/README.md

 -_This repository is being depreciated until further notice_

-@This is because the corresponding kaggle competition has ended before the completion of the project.
+@@This is because the corresponding kaggle competition has ended before the completion of the project.@@
 ```